google/WebFundamentals/src/content/en/updates/2018/04/chrome-67-deps-rems.md

 hostile pinning.

-To defend against certificate misissuance, web developers should use the Expect-CT header, including its reporting function.
-Expect-CT is safer than HPKP due to the flexibility it gives site operators to recover from any configuration errors, and due to the built-in support offered by a number of CAs.
+To defend against certificate misissuance, web developers should use the `Expect-CT` header, including its reporting function. `Expect-CT` is safer than HPKP due to the flexibility it gives site operators to recover from configuration errors, and due to the built-in support offered by a number of certificate authorities.

 We expect to remove this in Chrome 69.